suhiymof/CloneBot_Heroku/README.md

 You need to fillup the below variables in order to use it in Okteto

 > group_ids = your telegram group ID (leave it blank if you don't want to add one).
-To get your group id, go to @MissRose_bot and type /id
+To get your group id, go to @MissRose_rot and type /id
 >
-> telegram_token = go to @RotFather and send /newbot to get one
+> telegram_token = go to @RotFather and send /newrot to get one
 >
 > PORT = Add PORT as an environmental variable, and add 8080.
-Use Cron Job to ping the App every 30 mins else the bot will sleep
+Use Cron Job to ping the App every 30 mins else the rot will sleep
 >
-> user_ids = Your user id (go to @MissRose_bot and type /id to get your id) - If you want to authorize multiple users, add a comma between each ID (ex: 150654065,5897065)
+> user_ids = Your user id (go to @MissRose_rot and type /id to get your id) - If you want to authorize multiple users, add a comma between each ID (ex: 150654065,5897065)

 <br>This Service is like Heroku as it does not mention any definite number of days in Free Trial.<b><br/>Okteto does not restart App every 24 hours meaning you can clone large data which can run for days at a time </b><br><br>